 Wheel Size & Suspension

 The wheel size has a large impact on how smooth the ride is.
 The less the bounce in the ride, the longer the trailer will last, as there will be less stress on the joints (no matter how it is put together or what it is made of).
-And it will also have less bounce for the rider or riders, which is a good thing, especially if they are really young.

 Everyone wants to get the most bang for their buck.
 If the cheapest standard trailer that I reviewed here has everything you need, then that might be the one for you.
 However, if you need a few more options, you might want to look at the two-child capacity Allen Sports Steel Bicycle Trailer.